darqos/darqos/doc/roadmap.md

 The goal of the first prototype milestone is to “boot” and get running with an identifiably different system, minimal aesthetics, minimal user functionality, but a viable target platform for further work.
-The (vast) majority of M0 work should be done in Python, to ensure it’s malleable.
+The (vast) majority of P0 work should be done in Python, to ensure it’s malleable.

 Infrastructure
 * Repository (DONE)
 * Project structure
-* CI
+* CI (GitLab-CI, I suppose?)
 * Documentation
 * Release process

 System
+* Host platform
+  * macOS laptop
+  * Raspberry Pi 4
 * Host OS
-  * Unix: macOS or Linux, really
+  * Unix: macOS or Linux
 * IPC
   * Implemented via language (Python) runtime, so that the details are hidden from the applications